The 2015 AGM and Discovery Day will take place on Saturday 7th November at Bodmin College, Lostwithiel Road, Bodmin, Cornwall PL31 1DD

 As a charity the Trust must hold an Annual General Meeting (AGM) every year where Trustees are voted onto or step down from Council and our previous year's accounts are accepted.
 All Trust members can attend and vote at our AGM and we encourage our members to use this right.
 On the day we like to add additional entertainment and interest by way of talks delivered by Trust staff and guest speakers.
 This is the 'Discovery' part of the day, where attendees get to learn in depth about the Trust's conservation work.
 We welcome everyone, not just members, to attend the talks to learn about how Cornwall Wildlife Trust protects Cornwall's wildlife and wild places.
 We also have a range of information stands and sales goods on the day, including our wonderful Wild Cornwall calendar,

-This year we had the following exciting and informative talks:
+This year we have the following exciting and informative talks:

-He was welcomed to our Discovery Day as our special guest speaker by our President, Professor Jan Pentreath.
+He will be welcomed to Discovery Day as our special guest speaker by our President, Professor Jan Pentreath.